It’s the American mythos: if you work hard enough, you can accomplish anything. But I no longer think it’s true.

 At graduation, the country was in a recession.
 Like many of my classmates, I had trouble landing a job.
 I wanted to be a programmer, but those jobs were scarce.
 But I had taken a technical-writing course as an English elective, and the professor connected me with a local software company that wanted to hire a technical writer.
 The company was founded by a Rose grad who liked to hire other Rose grads.
 I got the job.

 I wrote and edited technical materials for a dozen years at several companies.
 At one company, my boss saw something in me and promoted me to manager.
 And then it turns out I had an aptitude for leading people, and liked it.
 After completing a successful and important project, he gave me a new opportunity to lead software testing, and mentored me as I learned the ropes.

 A burgeoning software industry has formed in central Indiana, and I’ve ridden the wave, moving every few years from company to company to take on greater responsibilities and new challenges.
 Along the way, several people have mentored me or taught me a skill I lacked.
 It’s enabled me to deliver well everywhere I’ve worked.

-It’s been enough to impress corporate CEOs and Vice Presidents all over town enough that I can call them up and meet them for coffee.
+It’s been enough to impress software company executives all over town enough that I can call them up and meet them for coffee.
 Last summer, I reached out to them all in search of a new challenge.
 With their help, within eight weeks I was in a new role at a company with a bright future.

 My story through the lens of life challenges